FelixAllard/NightmareFoxy/Thunderstore/README.md

 # Nightmare Foxy - New Enemy
 ## THIS IS THE FIRST RELEASED VERSION
 This mods adds the nightmare version version of Foxy from FNAF ( Five Night At Freddy's) as a brand new enemy!
+Go on the lethal company modding server to contact me about any issues

 ## Foxy's Behavior